-As Specialist Recruiters, we’ve shared a number of articles about How To Write A Great CV etc, but these are usually to help experienced professionals fine tune their CV’s.
+As a specialist recruiter, I’ve written lots of articles about writing CV’s, but these are usually to help experienced professionals fine-tune their CV’s.

 Some of these are graduates and some who are college leavers.
-Youngsters, who for some reason or another, appear to have no real idea on how to write a CV.
+Who for some reason or another, appear to have no real idea on how to write a CV.

 Some of their first attempts have astounded me!

 On recent CV writer went so far as to only list the work experience and GCSE achievements which the job advert requested.
 What I didn’t discover until speaking with him was that in addition to those 5 GCSE’s he had a BTEC, AS levels and further A-C grade GCSE’s which he hadn’t put onto the CV as the advert hadn’t specifically asked for them!

 It also astounded me that as well as the 6 months office work experience (which was the only work experience listed on the CV) he had been working weekends since he was 15, as well as through all school holidays from pot wash, to warehouse stack, to being a local shop assistant.

 He was a grafter but had thought that, as he was applying for office work, the other work experience he had behind him wasn’t applicable so he left it off!

 Needless to say, after getting in touch with us, his original and final CV were like chalk and cheese.

 We’ve found, no matter what age, level of experience or ambitions you bring with you, there is a simple recipe for writing a good CV.